Estimated reading time: 5 minutes

 So how do we embrace modern workplace culture while leading a successful team?

-Employee engagement will be the key to ensuring both employers and employees are in their best mindset to accomplish tasks and meet goals to their utmost potential.
+An employee engagement strategy will be the key to ensuring both employers and employees are in their best mindset to accomplish tasks and meet goals to their utmost potential.
 Employees with the opportunity to approach work in a way they like to work will be bound to strive to their full potential.

 Sometimes work from home policies can create detachment within teams due to the lack of actual workplace relationships being formed.